XuehaiPan/nvitop/README.md

 The [`Dockerfile`](Dockerfile) has an optional build argument `basetag` (default: `450-signed-ubuntu22.04`) for the tag of image [`nvcr.io/nvidia/driver`](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/driver/tags).

+If you only need to set up the grafana dashboard, please refer to the [nvitop-grafana README](./nvitop-grafana/README.md).

 **NOTE:** Don't forget to add the `--pid=host` option when running the container.

 #### For SSH Users